reckseba/2a5-app/README.md

 # 2a5-app

-See 2a5-api first
+See 2a5-api first and follow "Deploy Development (locally)"

-Docker container are running

 2a5-api-development 3000
 2a5-db-development 5432

 # Development